GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Proposed Method

 where \(M_k\) is a binary mask, \(||M_k||=\rho \times area(x_{ki})\), and \(\odot\) denotes element-wise multiplication.
 The masked inputs \(\mathbf{\tilde X}^S=\{ \tilde s^f, \tilde s^o,\tilde s^v\}\) are then fed into the encoder network to generate encoded feature maps \(\{\tilde E_4^{f},\tilde E_4^{o},\tilde E_4^{v}\}\).
 By dynamically fusing the information across modalities in the encoder network, MCGA enables the model to focus on the most informative regions, compensating for missing or degraded parts in any single modality.

 Subsequently, the encoded feature maps are passed through decoders $\phi^{k}_i(\cdot)$ to reconstruct the original images.
+We adopt lightweight separate decoders for each modality instead of a single decoder that handles multimodal reconstruction simultaneously.
+This design is motivated by the fact that a single decoder would inevitably involve fusion of different modalities during the reconstruction process.
+However, the decoder is discarded in the downstream classification task, meaning any fusion information learned by the decoder would not be utilized.
+To avoid this waste of learning resources and ensure the encoder focuses on learning modality-specific robust representations, we design lightweight separate decoders for each modality to perform independent reconstruction.
 Each decoder consists of four layers, where bilinear interpolation is used for up-sampling, followed by a depthwise separable convolution \cite{8099678DSConv} to refine the feature maps.
 At each layer, the decoder takes as input both the output from the previous decoder layer and the corresponding encoder feature maps.
 To ensure compatibility, a convolutional layer $\delta_i^k(\cdot)$ projects the encoder features to the same spatial resolution and channel dimension as the decoder outputs, after which the two are fused via element-wise addition.
 The decoder block $\phi_i^k(\cdot)$ generates the output features as:

 where $i = 4,3,2,1$ indexes the layer, $\tilde E_i^k$ denotes the projected encoder feature maps from the $i$-th layer, and $D_{i+1}^{k}$ is the output from the previous decoder layer, with $D_{5}^{k}=\mathbf{0}$.
-The outputs of the decoders are $\{D_1^{f}, D_1^{o}, D_1^{v}\}$. we introduce a \textbf{regression head} to fulfill the image reconstruction task Finally, we introduce a regression head to fulfill the image reconstruction task, where each modality-specific decoder output is passed through a separate convolutional layer to reconstruct the corresponding input image as follows:
+The outputs of the decoders are $\{D_1^{f}, D_1^{o}, D_1^{v}\}$.
+Finally, we introduce a regression head to fulfill the image reconstruction task, where each modality-specific decoder output is passed through a separate convolutional layer to reconstruct the corresponding input image as follows:

 where $\rho^{k}(\cdot)$ denotes the convolutional reconstruction head for modality $k$.

 To train the model, we adopt the mean squared error (MSE) loss as the loss function, which can be calculated by:

 where \(N\) is the batch size, \(K=\{f,o,v\}\) denotes the set of modalities, \(P\) is the number of masked pixels per image, \(s_i^{k(p)}\) denotes the pixel intensity at position \(p\) in the original image, and \(\hat{s}_i^{k(p)}\) represents the corresponding reconstructed pixel intensity.
 This reconstruction objective encourages the model to develop robust feature representations that preserve critical anatomical structures and pathological features despite significant input corruption.